Working with AWS App Runner

 configure Service

-7. In the next security section, give the role name for that you get from the CloudFormation output which was launched from the prerequisites.
+7. In the next security section, give the role name you get from the CloudFormation output launched from the prerequisites.

 cft output